FluffySnowman/zshell/README.md

 # zShell

-An easy to use shell built in python
+A shell built in python